mjhershfield/universal_interface/README.md

 Lycan aims to be a _universal interface_ for common digital protocols used in embedded devices such as UART and SPI.
 Lycan's flexible architecture allows up to 8 supported communication peripherals to share a single USB bus, whether that is 8 UARTs, a SPI and a JTAG, or logic analyzer functionality.

+Lycan owes special thanks to our stakeholder, Raven Ramos, and our instructors, Dr. Jeremiah Blanchard and Carsten Bludworth.

+Lycan also owes thanks to Hector Soto and FTDI for their support with the FT601 chip.

 ## Current Status